Zetaphor/pebble-libre-store/README.md

 # **Notice**
 This repository is here for posterity.
-Future development will be on the [Rebble Store](http://store.rebble.io/) by the [Rebble team](http://rebble.io/) in the [rebble-store](http://github.com/pebble-dev/rebble-store) repo.
+Future development will be on the [app store](http://store.rebble.io/) by the [Rebble team](http://rebble.io/).
+The repo can be found [here](http://github.com/pebble-dev/rebble-store).

 # Pebble Libre Store